-Appendix VI Admission to the Degree Programme (Article 2.1A.1 + 2.1B.1)
+Appendix VI Admission to the degree programme (Article 2.1A)

 - 1. Students in possession of a Dutch or foreign certificate of higher education that indicates that they have the following knowledge and skills shall be admitted to the degree programme: - knowledge of and insight in the subject of Artificial Intelligence - knowledge of and insight in the subject of Cognitive Psychology or Cognitive Science - knowledge of and insight in the subject of Statistics and Research methods - practical skills in Programming - 2.
-The holder of a certificate from the Bachelor's degree programme "Artificial Intelligence" of any university in the Netherlands is expected to have the knowledge and skills listed in Article 2.1 and is admitted to the degree programme on that basis.
+The holder of a certificate from the Bachelor's degree programme "Artificial Intelligence" of any university in the Netherlands is expected to have the knowledge and skills listed in Article 2.1 and is admitted to the degree programme on that basis. - 3.
+The holder of a certificate from the Bachelor's degree programme "Information Science" of the University of Groningen is expected to have the knowledge and skills listed in Article 2.1 and is admitted to the degree programme on that basis.

-Appendix VII Transitional Provisions (Article 7.1)
+Appendix VII Transitional provisions (Article 7.1)